 Storage and Reheating Guidelines

-To freeze: The cooked pancakes can be frozen for up to a month in a single layer in a freezer-safe container or bag.
+To freeze: The cooked pancakes can be frozen for up to a month in a single layer in a freezer-safe container or freezer bag.
 If stacking them, separate the pancakes with parchment or wax paper so that they don’t stick together.

 To reheat: You can reheat them by either placing them in the microwave for a couple of minutes or popping them in the toaster or toaster oven until heated through.